joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable code that can be easily understood and maintained by others.
 Don't prematurely optimize; instead, focus on making your code correct first and refactor for performance later.
 Always remember that debugging and maintaining someone else's complex code is often far more costly than crafting straightforward solutions from the start."

 In essence, today's reminder echoes the teachings of legendary computer scientist Donald Knuth, who said, "Programs are meant to be read by humans and only incidentally for computers to execute."
 This highlights the importance of clear thinking and effective communication through code in the realm of programming.

+# 2024-02-06
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while efficiency is crucial in programming, it's more important to focus on writing clear, maintainable code first.
+Before optimizing, ensure your program works correctly and understand its actual performance bottlenecks through profiling.
+Trying to optimize too early can lead to unnecessary complexity, bugs, and wasted effort on parts of the code that don't significantly impact performance.
+Always prioritize clarity and correctness before prematurely optimizing your code.